Pittosporum viridiflorum

 Ethnobotany

 This undemanding and attractive garden Tree is colourful when in fruit.
 It is resistant to light frost and is fairly drought tolerant.
 The Root system is non-aggressive.
 The plants can become invasive in the open.
 The white Wood is soft, is not a good fuel source and is little used.
 Young Branches smell of carrots when crushed.
 Goats consume the Leaves.
 Farmers appreciate the shade that the tree provides.
-This tree grows easily from Seeds that should be planted in full sun or partial shade – in a well-drained area.
+This tree grows from Seeds that should be planted in full sun or partial shade – in a well-drained area.
 Cuttings are also useable.
 The bitter tasting Bark may smell of liquorice and is used in local medicine.

 References